ucberkeley/brc-cyberinfrastructure/tesseract-containerized/README.md

 [...]
 ```

-As of 24 July 2018, these instructions have been tested using Singularity version 2.5.2.
+As of 08 August 2018, these instructions have been tested using Singularity version 2.6.0.